How to Filter Bot Traffic in Google Analytics

 Geographic clusters with zero engagement

-Filtering bots manually in GA4
+Filtering bots manually in Google Analytics

 Automatic filtering with Page Analytics

-Viewing your bot profile
+Your bot profile

-Enabling the bot filter
+Turning on the filter

 Common bot signatures